 on average, fractional staff at SOAS are only paid for 50% of the work they perform.
 Despite several rounds of negotiations, petitions, disruptions to essay marking, and the possibility of industrial action, SOAS management is still refusing to pay fractional staff a fair wage

 SOAS is a specialist in Asian and African studies and that should indeed be constituted with the philosophical ideas and theories of scholars from these regions too; it’s only right for us to learn about them.

 I applied online.
 The process took 2 weeks.
-I interviewed at University of London in June 2014.
+I interviewed at University of London (London, England (UK)) in April 2017.